LuJunru/LLM_Finetune/README.md

 Run `bash code/scripts/tuning.sh RootPath`.

 ### Inference Testing
-One-sample by One-sample simple inference can be found [here](code/codes/eval/get_model_infer_simple.py).
+1 by 1 simple inference can be found [here](code/codes/eval/get_model_infer_simple.py).
 This is useful when different sample has different length requirement.
 You should set a `type` key in your data.
 We use this format: {'question_id': id, 'text': text, 'type': type}.
 There's a co-use example in [train script](code/scripts/tuning.sh) as well.
 ```
 python3 code/codes/eval/get_model_infer_simple.py \
     --model-id vicuna-33B \